SMI/SmiServices/README.md

 ## Building

 Building requires the [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2) and [Ruby/Rake](https://github.com/ruby/rake).
+The Java projects require `mvn >= 3.6.1`.
 This can then be built with:

 ```bash
 # Non-Windows systems only